raspberrypi/documentation/configuration/device-tree.md

 <a name="part2.2.6"></a>
 #### 2.2.6: Further overlay examples

-There is a growing collection of overlay source files hosted in the raspberrypi/linux github repository [here](https://github.com/raspberrypi/linux/tree/rpi-3.18.y/arch/arm/boot/dts) -- look for `*-overlay.dts`.
+There is a growing collection of overlay source files hosted in the raspberrypi/linux github repository [here](https://github.com/raspberrypi/linux/tree/rpi-3.18.y/arch/arm/boot/dts/overlays).

 <a name="part3"></a>
 ## Part 3: Using device trees on Raspberry Pi